CDCgov/Mpox_AmpSeq/README.md

 Reference MT903344.1 is provided in `/assets/genome/`.

 An additional script `/assets/table_summary.sh` can be ran in the Nextflow output directory to generate a comprehensive summary table of sequencing metrics and mutations.
-The script integrates outputs from (['SAMTOOLS'](https://github.com/samtools/samtools)), (['NextClade'](https://github.com/nextstrain/nextclade)), and (['IVAR variants'](https://github.com/andersen-lab/ivar)), if available, to output a table with read statistics (total reads, mapped reads, average coverage, and average read length) and mutations (amino acid substitutions and indels) per sample.
+The script integrates outputs from ['SAMTOOLS'](https://github.com/samtools/samtools), ['NextClade'](https://github.com/nextstrain/nextclade), and ['IVAR variants'](https://github.com/andersen-lab/ivar), if available, to output a table with read statistics (total reads, mapped reads, average coverage, and average read length) and mutations (amino acid substitutions and indels) per sample.
 Final table is output in `/summary_stats` directory.
 Please note, clade assignments might not be fully accurate as the targetted amplicon region does not provide complete genomic information.

 > [!WARNING]